korpling/pepperModules-GenericXMLModules/README.md

 ### genericXml.importer.prefixSAnnotationName

-In general the `SName` of a SAnnotation is given by the name of the attribute-node given in the xml document. sometimes it might be necessary, to remember the name of the element-node containing the attribute-node.
+In general the `SName` of a SAnnotation is given by the name of the attribute-node given in the xml document.
+Sometimes it might be necessary, to remember the name of the element-node containing the attribute-node.
 In such cases, you can set this property to prefix the SName of the SAnnotation with the name of the surrounding element-node.
 The following xml fragment

     <a att="value"/>